 Coverage based on statistics: The average bodily injury claim was almost $16,000, while the average property damage–related claim was nearly $4,000, according to Insurance Information Institute statistics.
 You could consider buying enough to cover at least this much.
 However, some insurance industry and consumer groups recommend a minimum of $100,000 of bodily injury and $300,000 per accident.

-“It comes down to finances and how much you’re talking about protecting,” said Taylor Green, an Austin-based State Farm insurance agent.
+“It comes down to finances and how much you’re talking about protecting,” said Taylor Green, a State Farm insurance agent based in Austin, Texas.
 Green recommends finding a policy covering two to three times your net worth or annual income, or an additional $1 million “umbrella policy” for high-net-worth individuals.

-You can start searching for car insurance through insurance websites.
-Or use a word of mouth or online reviews to find a reliable, experienced insurance broker or independent agent.
+You can start searching for car insurance through insurance websites, or you can use word of mouth or online reviews to find a reliable, experienced insurance broker or independent agent.

 Remember that cheaper doesn’t always mean better.
 “You’re ultimately purchasing the ability for your insurance company to settle a claim,” Green said.
 “Are they going to pay their claims?
 Who are they going to cover?
 That’s paramount when it comes to cost versus coverage.”

-Call local auto repair and body shops to find out which insurers are easier to deal with versus those skimping on claims and repairs, Green said.
+Call local auto repair and body shops to find out which insurers are easier to deal with versus those that skimp on claims and repairs, Green said.

 If you’re shopping for car insurance, ask around for the best quotes based on what you need and can afford.
 While liability insurance can be expensive, don’t automatically settle for the bare minimum.
-Consider buying the industry-recommended amount of coverage ($100,000 in bodily injury liability per person; $300,000 per accident), or at least enough to cover the cost of the average bodily injury claim (about $16,000) and the average property damage claim ($4,000).
+Consider buying the industry-recommended amount of coverage—$100,000 in bodily injury liability per person and $300,000 per accident—or at least enough to cover the cost of the average bodily injury claim (about $16,000) and the average property damage claim ($4,000).
 Paying a little more for coverage could protect you from much bigger medical and property damage bills in the long run.